 The FEE Alumni Board (FAB) engages alumni leaders by enlisting their ideas and advice for the development of excellent programming for FEE alumni, and enlisting them as FEE’s frontline alumni representatives.
-The 2014-2015 FAB consists of twelve notable alumni leaders: Romina Boccia, Caleb O. Brown, Zachary Caceres, Bob Ewing, Philip Fraietta, Lana Harfoush, Stephen Macaskill, Robert Anthony Peters, Anna Ridge, Clark Ruper, Gonzalo Schwarz, and Maggie Woodlief.
+The 2014-2015 FAB consists of eleven notable alumni leaders: Romina Boccia, Caleb O. Brown, Zachary Caceres, Bob Ewing, Philip Fraietta, Lana Harfoush, Stephen Macaskill, Robert Anthony Peters, Anna Ridge, Clark Ruper, and Gonzalo Schwarz.
 Read more about FAB and its members here:

 Romina Boccia focuses on limiting federal spending and the national debt as the Grover M. Hermann fellow in the Roe Institute for Economic Policy Studies at The Heritage Foundation.
 Previously, Romina was assistant director of the Roe Institute.
 Romina’s research has been published and quoted in magazines and newspapers such as The Washington Post, The Atlantic, The Washington Times, The Washington Examiner, Die Welt (Germany), and The National Interest.
 She frequently appears on national and international television, including Fox News, NBC, PBS, and SkyNews.

 A founding member of Liberty Toastmasters, Romina frequently speaks on national issues to lawmakers, trade groups, and students.
 She also mentors young professionals in public speaking and leadership.
 Romina immersed herself in Market-Based Management as an intern (2009) and associate (2011- 2012) at the Charles Koch Institute.
 Previously, she was a policy analyst at the Independent Women’s Forum and interned at the Cato Institute’s Center for Trade Policy Studies.